francescov1/mongoose-tsgen/README.md

 ### Type instantiation is excessively deep and possibly infinite

 This issue occurs as of Mongoose v6.3.2 due to a conflict in types.
-We do not plan to fix this as the next minor Mongoose version (v6.4.0) will be adding type inference and rendering this package obsolete.

 In the meantime, you can get around this using one of the following options:
 - Fix your Mongoose version to v6.3.1 or below.